kubernetes-sigs/vsphere-csi-driver/docs/book/driver-deployment/installation.md

 This section contains steps to install vSphere CSI Driver.
 Please visit the [Prerequisite](prerequisites.md) section before proceeding.

-Note that this installation guide only applies to Vanilla Kubernetes clusters.
-Project Pacific and Tanzu Kubernetes Grid clusters come with vSphere CSI Driver pre installed.
+Note that this installation guide only applies to Vanilla Kubernetes clusters. vSphere with Kubernetes and Tanzu Kubernetes Grid clusters come with vSphere CSI Driver pre installed.
+For more information, see [vSphere with Kubernetes Configuration and Management](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-152BE7D2-E227-4DAA-B527-557B564D9718.html).

 The following steps need to be performed on the k8s node where the vSphere CSI drivers controller will be deployed.
 We recommend installing vSphere CSI driver on your k8s master node.